Optimizing Ollama VRAM Settings for Using Local LLM on macOS (Fine-tuning: 2)

 Context size: It is also called "context window" or "context length."
 It represents the total number of tokens that an LLM can process in one interaction.
 Token count is approximately equal to word count in English and other supported languages.
 In the table above, Llama 3.1 has a context size of 131072, so it can handle approximately 65,536 words text as input and output.

-Changing Context Size
+Changing Context Length

 Dify